jonesesy1955/cloud-project-notes/README.md

     ID – the resource ID in the cloud provider/k8s/database service/vcs service/etc

 ## writing configuration
-I'm doing this on a Windows OS instead of mac0S.
-So, going through installing terraform for a second time I now have better success due to prior troubleshooting.
+I'm doing this on a Windows OS instead of macOS.
+So, since I'm installing terraform for a second time it's smoother due to prior troubleshooting.
 For ease, and probably the only way I could have executed on Windows, I installed windows subsystem for linux (WSL) and install Kali linus distro.
 I did this to follow the terraform tutorial because the commands were all in bash.
 I installed:
   1) chocolately to install WSL